sandragreiner/secpps-ws/README.md

 The 2021 Edition of this Workshop series -- it's first instance -- will be collocated with the <a href="https://se-2021.tu-bs.de/">Software Engineering (SE21)</a> conference, to be held from Feb 22-26, 2021, organized in a virtual format by TU Braunschweig, Germany.

+The workshop will take place on <b>February 23, 2021</b>, 09:00-17:00 CET (with enough breaks).

 We aim for an interactive format to stimulate group discussions which potentially lead to further activities such as joint publications, projects, and networks.

 To reach this goal, we plan to invite two keynote speakers: one from the SE community as well as one from the CPPS community to enlighten the audience with concrete experiences and thoughts from both fields in order to set the stage.

-These keynotes will be followed by brief lightning talks (invited, about 5 minutes, based on a common presentation template).
+These keynotes will be followed by an introduction and discussion round in which each workshop participant introduces his-/herself and clarifies his/her expectations for the workshop and maybe a provocative statement and/or challenges for SE in CPPS.
+This will be collected (live), on a shared whiteboard, to be potentially discussed in break-out groups.

-After each talk, questions, challenges, and provocative statements will be collected to be potentially discussed in break-out groups.
-The collected statements from the morning sessions will be clustered and the participants can vote for topics to be discussed in break-out groups.
+The collected statements will be clustered and the participants can then vote for topics to be discussed in break-out groups in the afternoon.

 The results of the break-out groups will be presented (by the break-out group leaders) and discussed in the large audience to come up with a collaborative research roadmap and networks to identify potential collaborations.

 For the lightning talks and the discussions we foresee the following initial list of topics: